Brianetta/StickyLocks/README.md

 # StickyLocks #

 New locking plugin for Bukkit.
-Database/UUID/tool/command driven (default took is a stick).
+Database/UUID/tool/command driven (default tool is a stick).

 ## Features ##